sagemathinc/cocalc-doc/source/project-settings.rst

 .. note::

     If you just bought a license and want to apply your license to a project that is showing the red trial banner, then this section is for you.

+    In case you don't have a license but instead quota upgrades via a subscription (older mechanism), then :ref:`adjust the project quotas <apply_project-upgrades>` directly.

 To apply a license to a project